silentspring30/dao-ai-framework/daohaus_review.md

 4. Proposal process
 5. Differentiation of non-transferable shares (voting power) and loot (monetary value but no voting power)
 6. Component driven: Minions and boosts

+[Moloch DAO version 3] (https://medium.com/pubdao/dao-framework-builder-moloch-launches-v3-at-ethdenver-1f3841c45a9e) will bring new features such as the ability to make changes through proposals in settings e.g. voting period.

 # DAO product user experience research findings